JuliaLang/julia/README.md

 end
 ````

-3. Free and open source.
+### Free and open source

 The core of the Julia implementation is licensed under the [MIT license][MIT].
-Various libraries used by the Julia environment include their own licenses such as the GPL, LGPL, BSD, etc. Users may even plug their own code, and even other proprietary libraries, should they choose to.
-Julia makes it easy to call functions from [external C and Fortran shared libraries][https://github.com/JuliaLang/julia/wiki/Calling-C-and-Fortran-Code].
+Various libraries used by the Julia environment include their own licenses such as the [GPL], [LGPL], [BSD], etc. Users may even plug their own code, and even other proprietary libraries, should they choose to.
+Julia makes it easy to call functions from [external C and Fortran shared libraries](https://github.com/JuliaLang/julia/wiki/Calling-C-and-Fortran-Code).
 It does not even require the use of a C/Fortran compiler.

 <a name="The-Julia-Language"/>
 ## The Julia language